Last week we had to deal with a classic "no backup" horror story...

 It should be noted that these backups should not be relied upon, and you should be taking and storing your own backups on a remote host or locally on your computer.

 As a website developer, WebSolutionZ run a project and deliver a result, and from that point on the website is the responsibility of the client.
-Backup options are provided, but we can't force anybody to use them!
+The client may engage us to manage the website for them, but this is entirely their choice.

 - The client had never backed up their own website.